chef/chef-web-docs/content/ctl_automate_server.md

-     --no-git                     Do not restore Chef Automate's git repositories --no-license                 Do not restore Chef Automate's license file --no-notifications           Do not restore Chef Automate's notifications rulestore --no-rabbit                  Do not restore Chef Automate's RabbitMQ data --no-wait                    Do not wait for non-blocking restore operations --no-wait-for-lock           Do not wait for Elasticsearch lock --quiet                      Do not output non-error information
+     --no-git                     Do not restore Chef Automate's git repositories --no-license                 Do not restore Chef Automate's license file --no-notifications           Do not restore Chef Automate's notifications rulestore --no-wait                    Do not wait for non-blocking restore operations --no-wait-for-lock           Do not wait for Elasticsearch lock --quiet                      Do not output non-error information